 Let's Talk About That: Dialogue and Change in Collections Care

-This series aims to combine this eagerness with incredible work already being done in the field to begin building a DEIA infrastructure within collections care that can be sustainable beyond this moment in history.
-The goal is not to present a definitive guidebook on these topics, but rather to build this guide together as a community.
-Each session will focus on a different issue facing the field and will be comprised of two components: a traditional webinar with a speaker highlighting their own observations in the field, and, the following day, a community dialogue led by facilitator, Sarah Pharaon.
-As each topic is discussed and processed together, key takeaways will be compiled and used to build a publicly-available resource document to serve as a toolkit for individuals looking to begin or expand this work at their own organizations.
+Each of the six sessions in this series focused on a different issue facing the field and was comprised of two components: a traditional webinar with a speaker highlighting their own observations in the field, and, the following day, a community dialogue led by facilitator, Sarah Pharaon.
+As each topic was discussed and processed together, key takeaways were compiled and used to build the resource now available below, a "dialogue toolkit" meant as a guide for individuals or groups looking to begin or expand this work at their own organizations.

 This resource offers a collection of dialogic tools, collection care case studies, and questions for deeper thinking.
 It is encouraged that users of this guide watch or read the recorded presentations and then use the graphics, worksheets, and conversation-starting questions to dive deeper into the topics individually or as part of a team.
 Sessions can be watched individually, or as a six-part series.

 The complete toolkit document contains resources and discussion questions to accompany all six sessions in the series, along with an introduction to key concepts within dialogue and tips for facilitating conversations at your own institution.
 An Accessibility Transcript is also available for download, which includes a visual copy of each presentation along with a full transcript of the conversation.

 Recordings from each of the presentations are embedded below, but also linked directly from the resource document so they can be easily accessed without returning to this page.
 You will also find individual chapters/transcripts for each session available for download at the links below.